memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 As always, we'd love to hear from you.
 Do you have design rules of thumb for firmware update that we did not cover?
 Let us know!
-And if you see anything yuo'd like to change, don't hesitate to submit a pull request or open an issue on [Github](https://github.com/memfault/interrupt)
+And if you see anything you'd like to change, don't hesitate to submit a pull request or open an issue on [Github](https://github.com/memfault/interrupt)

 _Like Interrupt?
 [Subscribe](http://eepurl.com/gpRedv) to get our latest posts